-There is a 30-day money-back guarantee available to all users which is excellent although there have been some reports of HMA being reluctant to pay up.
+There is a 30-day money-back guarantee available to all users which is excellent although there have been some loose reports of HMA being slow to pay up.

 They accept payment by a variety of different methods including the usual credit and debit cards, PayPal, UnionPay, Skrill Wallet, and Neteller.

-Unfortunately, anonymous payment by BitCoin is not currently an option.
+Unfortunately, anonymous payment by BitCoin is still not currently an option.

-HMA offers OpenVPN as its standard protocol to all users.
+HMA offers OpenVPN as its standard protocol to all Windows and Android users.
 OpenVPN is the most secure and reliable VPN protocol so this is just fine.

 HMA’s server network is, on the face of it, very impressive.